jeanjmichel/PostAboutMagicNumbersEnumsAndRecords/README.md

+# Welcome to another one of my study repositories!
+This time the theme is Enums and Records.

 Hi, I am Jean, an IT professional who loves studying about programming and teaching others the art of coding.

 ![Jean J. Michel]( https://s3.amazonaws.com/x-publico/acesso-livre/jean.png)